CommWebTeam/en_to_fr_mapper/README.md

 The document is searched fully for each of the above rules before moving onto the next rule.
 At the end, the indices of the first 100 English contents that were not found at all in the new English structure (and so failed to be mapped) are printed to the console.

-Each row of the English content is only searched for once, with the first instance of the content found being replaced, but duplicate English content in the list is searched for independently.
+Each row of the English content is only searched for once, with the first instance of the content found being replaced, but duplicate English content rows in the list are searched for independently.

 To prevent false positives, some of these rules require the content being searched for to be a minimum string length (as the user inputs).
 For the rules that require a minimum string length, case is also ignored in the search.